wzhou7/Fruved/README.md

 ```

 The above code needs to be run just once.
-Then, you can load the Fruved package each time you are ready to use it:
+Then, you can load the `Fruved` package each time of use:

 ```
 library(Fruved) # load Fruved